TheBoonAI/scrounger/django_backend/README.md

 # Scrounger Backend

-The Scrounger backend is built us a simple Django project to help introduce making simple calls to retrieve and query for assets.
+The Scrounger backend is built as a simple Django project to help introduce making simple calls to retrieve and query for assets.

 ## Backend API Development Setup